MySQL Index: Usage, Management & Troubleshooting

 MySQL best practices recommend creating an index at the same time the table is created.
 However, an index may also be added to an existing table.
 The instructions below explain how to add an index to an existing MySQL table.

-1. Create a new table by entering the following command:
+1. Create a new table by entering the following statements:

 col1 INT PRIMARY KEY,